Facebook Pixel Code

 Behavioral Economics

 Minimum payments are a safety net, not a solution.
-They keep your account in good standing but at the cost of your financial freedom and they keep "stuck".
+They keep your account in good standing but at the cost of your financial freedom and they keep you "stuck".
 To truly break free from debt, it's important to pay more than the minimum whenever possible.

 Time to Pay Off Debt with Minimum Payments